Jet Ski the 30,000 Islands…

 Related: Severn River Sea Doo Tour

 But I also wanted to provide info to Sea Doo watercraft, jet ski and waverunner riders on this shorter ride.
 It’s a good option for other recreational boaters.
-It’s also a smart alternative when your time is limited, daylight hours are shorter, or lock operations on the Trent Severn Waterway are reduced.
+It’s also a smart PWC alternative when your time is limited, daylight hours are shorter, or lock operations on the Trent Severn Waterway are reduced.

 Parry Sound Sea Doo Tour Tips

 We launched from Waubaushene at 9:30 AM and returned at 5:30 PM.
 We stopped for lunch in Parry Sound.
 On the way back, we explored our way through a 40-kilometre (25-mile) side trip to the Moon River Falls (turn east from main channel at buoy C180 just south of Henry’s on Frying Pan Island).
 There are no locks on this ride.